Kernel-Based Testing for Single-Cell Differential Analysis: Declarations

-The research was supported by a grant from the Agence Nationale de la Recherche ANR-18-CE45-0023 SingleStatOmics, by the projects AI4scMed, France 2030 ANR-22-PESN-0002, and SIRIC ILIAD (INCA-DGOS-INSERM-12558).
 The authors would like to thank Boris Hejblum for sharing the simulated data, François Gindraud for helping on the implementation of the kernel method, Stéphane Minvielle and Zaid Harchaoui for fruitful scientific discussions.
 This work was performed using HPC resources from GLiCID computing center.